jaysoffian/eap_proxy/README.md

 set system offload ipv4 vlan enable
 ```

-Update the mac address for `eth0 vif 0` to that of your AT&T router, or let `eap_proxy` do it with the `--set-mac` option.
-I prefer to just hard-code it in my config.
+Update the MAC address for `eth0 vif 0` to that of your AT&T router, or let `eap_proxy` do it with the `--set-mac` option.
+I prefer to set it in my router config.

 Note the `set system offload ipv4 vlan enable` command or you'll have horrible routing performance.